-For protein pairings, I’d highly recommend my crispy pressure cooker pork tenderloin carnitas or jalapeño lime chicken thighs.
+For protein pairings, I’d highly recommend my chicken thighs carnitas, crispy pressure cooker pork tenderloin carnitas, or jalapeño lime chicken thighs.
 No worries if you want to go with another meat, though.
 You could use shredded chicken, ground beef or turkey, or even tofu Sofritos-style like Chipotle.

 Here’s an easy chicken fajitas recipe.

 For the pan roasted corn and beans, we’ll be keeping it simple as always with canned versions of both.
 You can get as fancy as you’d like with fresh corn off the cob and soaking beans overnight, but it’s not a requirement.
 The same goes for the cilantro lime cauliflower rice, where the recipe calls for frozen cauliflower rice as usual.
 I find this saves time in prep and cleaning, and avoids food waste.
 Not to mention, my recipes always turn out better using frozen over fresh for some reason.

 The only real ingredient note pertains to seasoning your meal.
 The recipe mentions the bare minimum amounts of cilantro, lime juice, and other seasonings.
 Taste test your dish as you go and add as you see fit.
 If you’d like more salt or a stronger lime flavor, there ain’t nothin’ to it but to do it.